kofimuad/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 argument we pass as we all know and process.argv[3] is the second. process.argv[0] and process.argv[1] are reserved for the path to the Node.js executable and script file respectively.

+## Task 5 - An integer
+first argument converted to an integer - use of ternary operator. isNan() used Math.floor() rounds up number, Number() coverts string to number.